A Few Dozenish Games in 2017 Posted on February 02, 2017 at 08:23

 "B-b-but my PS4 had 500 GB and I ran out of space super quick!
 Nintendoomed!"
 Here's the thing...
 PS4 and Xbox One have slow Blu-ray drives.
 All games on those two consoles, including physical copies, install fully to said hard drive to help achieve optimal performance.
 Or in other words, those two consoles have made a design choice which creates an inherent need for that space... and possibly much more, depending on how many games you accumulate.

 Conversely, the Switch uses game cards.
 I can't claim to know the read/write speed of them, but they're almost certainly much better than the PS4 or XB1's Bluray read speed.
-Physical games won't have the same need of being installed.
+Physical games on Switch won't have the same need of being installed that they do on PS4/XB1.

 Or in other words, 32 GB is a bit small but totally understandable, and it'll be a lot less of an issue than most people think unless they're planning to go fully digital.